dinoperovic/django-salesman-stripe/.github/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to Salesman.
+Thank you for your interest in contributing to Salesman Stripe.

 Before you continue please consider discussing your desired changes using an issue tracker.